Simultaneous supersingular reductions of CM elliptic curves: Introduction

 \begin{remark} The condition \eqref{eq:assumption compactopen} is in particular satisfied if $\compactopen_{\mathrm{f},i} = \punitsadelef{\mathcal{O}_i}$ for an Eichler order $\mathcal{O}_i$ in $\quat_i(\Q)$ -- see also \S\ref{sec:Eichlerorder} for this well-known fact. \end{remark}

 The proof of Theorem \ref{thm:main-dynamic} is a consequence of the classification of joinings of higher rank diagonalizable actions by Einsiedler and Lindenstrauss \cite{EL-joining2} as formulated in Theorem~\ref{thm:invariance in product}.
 For this, the splitting assumption is crucial.
 Such an assumption is commonly called a {\em Linnik-type condition} and imposing two such splitting conditions gives rise to higher-rank diagonalizable acting groups.
 It is reasonable to expect that Theorems~\ref{thm:invariance in product}, \ref{thm:main-dynamic} and~\ref{thm:main-elliptic} remain true without this assumption (as is the case for a single factor).
-However, a proof without this assumption would require a completely different argument.
+However, a proof without this assumption would require a completely different argument. \begin{remark}In the case of two factors ($s=2$ in our notations), Valentin Blomer and Farrell Brumley have recently developed a proof of Theorem \ref{thm:main-elliptic} which is conditional on the Generalized Riemann Hypothesis but does not require any splitting assumption.
+As expected, the methods are entirely different from ours and build on the evaluation of fractional moments of $L$-functions in the spirit of \cite{RS,LR}. \end{remark}

 The joinings classification \cite{EL-joining2} allows us to show that any weak${}^\ast$-limit of the measures on the packets $[\torus_n\rmg_n]$ is invariant under the image of the simply connected cover of $\G$ in $\G(\adele)$.
 Thus, Theorem~\ref{thm:main-dynamic} is reduced to the verification of equidistribution for functions in the character spectrum.
 Under the assumption \eqref{eq:assumption compactopen}, the character spectrum on $[\G]_{\compactopenf}$ is trivial and hence equidistribution holds.
 In Corollary \ref{cor:main theorem for general cptopen}, we provide an equivalent condition to equidistribution for a general compact open subgroup $\Kf$ under the assumption that the underlying quadratic fields $\field_n$ for $\ n\geq 1$ do not belong to a finite set of exceptional fields determined by $\Kf$.